MADOUT20/SIH-2026/README.md

 ### Mobile Testing

 The intended flow is:
-- your Mac runs the dashboard and monitoring backend
+- your system runs the dashboard and monitoring backend
 - your phone is only a client using the local proxy
 - the phone does not need to open the dashboard